Tax Bill Information

 - The Board of Supervisors sets the tax rates for Gila County, the Gila County Library District, the Gila County Flood Control District and Fire District Assistance Tax.

-- Each city or town, school district, special district, irrigation and drainage districts and sets its own tax rates.
+- Each city or town, school district, special district, irrigation district, and drainage districts sets its own tax rates.

 - Bond amounts represent amounts previously determined and voted on by area residents.